oguzhantopgul/Vezir-Project/README.md

 # Vezir-Project
-Yet Another Linux Virtual Machine for Mobile Application Pentesting and Mobile Malware Analysis
+Yet Another Linux Virtual Machine for Mobile Application Pentesting and Mobile Malware Analysis.
+Main purpose of the Vezir is to provide up-to-date testing environment for mobile security researchers

 Vezir (vizier, chess queen in Turkish) is  based on Ubuntu 14.04 LTS and it is created with VMWare Fusion 6.0.4